Ruth Madoc: Personal life and death

+In 2010, Madoc investigated her family history for the BBC Wales programme Coming Home and learned that she was a distant cousin of British Prime Minister David Lloyd George on her father's side.
+She had starred in The Life and Times of David Lloyd George in 1981.

 Madoc's first husband was the actor Philip Madoc, with whom she appeared in the 1981 TV serial The Life and Times of David Lloyd George.
-They had a son, Rhys, and a daughter, Lowri, and were married for twenty years, but divorced in 1981.
+They had a son and a daughter, and were married for 20 years, but divorced in 1981.

 In 1982, she married her second husband, John Jackson, with whom she bought a home in Glynneath in 2002.
 They were married until his death in September 2021.

 In December 2022, Madoc was set to appear in the pantomime Aladdin at the Princess Theatre, Torquay.
 However, on 8 December, a statement posted to Madoc's Instagram account confirmed she had suffered a fall earlier in the week and was unable to appear in the production.
 After undergoing surgery, Madoc died the following day, 9 December, in hospital, at the age of 79.